Obstructions for three-coloring graphs without induced paths on six vertices: Diamond-free obstructions

 \subsection{The enumeration algorithm}

-Generally speaking, our algorithm constructs a graph $G'$ with $n+1$ vertices from a graph $G$ with $n$ vertices by adding a new vertex and connecting it to vertices of $G$ in all possible ways.
+Generally speaking, our algorithm (Algorithm~\ref{algo:init-algo} together with Algorithm~\ref{algo:construct}) constructs a graph $G'$ with $n+1$ vertices from a graph $G$ with $n$ vertices by adding a new vertex and connecting it to vertices of $G$ in all possible ways.
 So, all graphs constructed from $G$ contain $G$ as an induced subgraph.
 Since 3-colorability and $(P_6,\mbox{diamond})$-freeness are both hereditary properties, we do not need to expand $G$ if it is not 3-colorable, contains a $P_6$ or a diamond.

 We use Algorithm~\ref{algo:init-algo} below to enumerate all $(P_6,\mbox{diamond})$-free $4$-critical graphs.
 In order to keep things short, we use the following conventions for a graph $G$.
 We call a pair $(u,v)$ of distinct vertices for which $N_G(u) \subseteq N_{(G-u)_3}(v)$ \emph{similar vertices}.
 Similarly, we call a 4-tuple $(u,v,u',v')$ of distinct vertices with $uv, u'v' \in E(G)$ such that $N_G(u)\setminus \{v\} \subseteq N_{(G-\{u,v\})_3}(u')$ and $N_G(v)\setminus \{u\} \subseteq N_{(G-\{u,v\})_3}(v')$ \emph{similar edges}.
 Finally, we define \emph{similar triangles} in an analogous fashion.